4 Reasons to Hire a CFP ®

 So why is Bonfire Financial different?

 We created Bonfire Financial as a fee-only registered investment advisory firm (RIA) so that we could be true fiduciaries to our clients.
-Further, all of our advisors are CERTIFIED FINANCIAL PLANNERs™ As such, we must do what’s in the best interest of our clients at all times.
+We are based in beautiful Colorado Springs, but serve clients throughout the US.
+All of our advisors are CERTIFIED FINANCIAL PLANNERs™ As such, we must do what’s in the best interest of our clients at all times.
 In effect, putting our clients first, which is where we think they should be.
 We have a belief that if we add more value to our clients than anyone else, not only will they be happy, the company will thrive.

 So, as a constant reminder of these philosophies, we came up with a name that reminds us to focus on the client’s outcome every day so that hopefully soon we will all be sitting around the fire celebrating!